cloudevents/sdk-go/RELEASING.md

    ```

 1) Run `./hack/tag-release.sh --samples` to update the sample dependencies (both
-   the core sdk and protcol) after all releases are published.
-Or do it manualy
+   the core sdk and protocol) after all releases are published.
+Or do it manually
    with something like the following:

    ```shell